 To connect to a particular node, type

-console pcXXX where pcXXX is a node allocated to your experiment.
+/usr/testbed/bin/console node-name where node-name is a node allocated to your experiment.

 All console output from each node is saved in

-/var/log/tiplogs/pcXXX.run, where pcXXX is a node allocated to your experiment.
+/var/log/tiplogs/node-name.run, where node-name is a node allocated to your experiment.

 This run file is created when nodes are first allocated to an experiment, and the Unix permissions of the run files permit only members of the project to view them.